bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3>Module 3 project - My profile</h3>

 Now that you have a host of new selectors available, you can style much more complicated HTML.
-Take your \"about me page\" from Module 2, and add to it so that it becomes more of a \"profile\".
+Take your &ldquo;about me page&rdquo; from Module 2, and add to it so that it becomes more of a &ldquo;profile&rdquo;.
 Your page must have the following elements:

 -   header and footer tags

 -   an education, work experience and favorite things sections

 -   at least two subsections within each main section.
-You could use either the \<section\> tag, the \<article\> tag or the \<div\> tag for this.
+You could use either the &lt;section&gt; tag, the &lt;article&gt; tag or the &lt;div&gt; tag for this.

     -   Each subsection should have its own title and two inner subsections